Author: Romain Tavenard

-Aligning discovered shapelets with timeseries
+Aligning discovered shapelets with timeseries#

-This example illustrates the use of the “Learning Shapelets” method in order to learn a collection of shapelets that linearly separates the timeseries.
+This example illustrates the use of the “Learning Shapelets” method, presented in [1] , in order to learn a collection of shapelets that linearly separates the timeseries.
 In this example, we will extract a single shapelet in order to distinguish between two classes of the “Trace” dataset.
 Afterwards, we show how our time series can be transformed to distances by aligning the shapelets along each of the time series.
 This alignment is performed by shifting the smaller shapelet across the longer time series and taking the minimal pointwise distance.

 The aligned extracted shapelet, The distances between the time series and the shapelet